PrestaShop/PrestaShop/README.markdown

 for example _PSCFV-007_

-Read the [Fork a repo](https://help.github.com/articles/fork-a-repo) article if you aren't familiare with GitHub.
+Read the [Fork a repo](https://help.github.com/articles/fork-a-repo) article if you aren't familiar with GitHub.

 ### Quick start